Role of Christianity in civilization: Marriage and family life

-The teachings of the Church have also been used to "establish[...] the status of women under the law".
+The teachings of the Church have also been used to "establish [...] the status of women under the law".
 There has been some debate as to whether the Church has improved the status of women or hindered their progress.

 From the beginning of the thirteenth century, the Church formally recognized marriage between a freely consenting, baptized man and woman as a sacrament—an outward sign communicating a special gift of God's love.
 The Council of Florence in 1438 gave this definition, following earlier Church statements in 1208, and declared that sexual union was a special participation in the union of Christ in the Church.
 However, the Puritans, while highly valuing the institution, viewed marriage as a "civil", rather than a "religious" matter, being "under the jurisdiction of the civil courts".
 This is because they found no biblical precedent for clergy performing marriage ceremonies.
 Further, marriage was said to be for the "relief of concupiscence" as well as any spiritual purpose.
 During the Protestant Reformation, Martin Luther and John Calvin denied the sacramentality of marriage.
 This unanimity was broken at the 1930 Lambeth Conference, the quadrennial meeting of the worldwide Anglican Communion—creating divisions in that denomination.

 Catholicism equates premarital sex with fornication and ties it with breaking the sixth commandment ("Thou shalt not commit adultery") in its Catechism.
-While sex before marriage was not a taboo in the Anglican Church until the "Hardwicke Marriage Act of 1753, which for the first time stipulated that everyone in England and Wales had to be married in their parish church" Prior to that time, "marriage began at the time of betrothal, when couples would live and sleep together...
+While sex before marriage was not a taboo in the Anglican Church until the Marriage Act 1753, which for the first time stipulated that everyone in England and Wales had to be married in their parish church" Prior to that time, "marriage began at the time of betrothal, when couples would live and sleep together...
 The process begun at the time of the Hardwicke Act continued throughout the 1800s, with stigma beginning to attach to illegitimacy."